borisdayma/huggingtweets/README.md

     I want to ensure latest AI technologies are accessible to everyone to ensure fairness and prevent social inequality.

-    Huggingtweets shall not be used for creating innapropriate content, nor for any illicit or unethical purposes.
+    HuggingTweets shall not be used for creating innapropriate content, nor for any illicit or unethical purposes.
 Any generated text from other users tweets must explicitly be referenced as such and cannot be published with the intent of hiding their origin.
 No generated content can be published against a person unwilling to have their data used as such.

-1. Why is the demo in colab instead of being a real web app?
+1. Why is the demo in colab instead of being a real independent web app?

     It actually looks much better with [Voilà](https://github.com/voila-dashboards/voila) as the code cells are hidden and automatically executed.
-Also we can easily deploy it through for free through [Binder](https://mybinder.org/).
+Also we can easily deploy it through for free on [Binder](https://mybinder.org/).

-    However training such large neural networks require GPU (not available on Binder) and I wanted to make huggingtweets accessible to everybody.
-[Google Colab](https://colab.research.google.com/) generously offers free GPU so is the perfect place to host this demo.
+    However training such large neural networks requires GPU (not available on Binder, and not cheap) and I wanted to make HuggingTweets accessible to everybody.
+[Google Colab](https://colab.research.google.com/) generously offers free GPU so is the perfect place to host the demo.

 ## Resources